DanHutch/jacket-weather/README.md

 ![screenshot](./ScreenShot.png)

 Jacket Weather is a front-end-only weather app designed to allow a user to lookup weather forecasts by location.
+It was developed using only HTML, CSS, and Javascript.
 Jacket Weather consumes data from the Sweater Weather API, which utilizes Google and Dark Sky APIs for geocoding and weather data, respectively.

 ### Setup: